 What is problem framing?

-In design thinking and product development, "problem framing" usually means a workshop exercise: gather the team, write problem statements on sticky notes, vote on which one to pursue.
+In design thinking and product development, "problem framing" often means a workshop exercise: gather the team, write problem statements on sticky notes, vote on which one to pursue.
 That is not what I mean.
 Problem framing, as a decision discipline, is the structured work of establishing what you are deciding, why you are deciding it, what outcome you intend, how long the outcome matters, and what conditions surround the decision right now.
-It is not a brainstorming activity.
-It is the most consequential step in any decision, and in most organisations it receives the least rigour.

-The Universal Decision-Making Method treats framing as Step 1 with five distinct substeps.
-Each substep asks a specific question.
-Each question produces a specific output.
-The result is not a problem statement on a whiteboard.
+The Universal Decision-Making Method treats framing as Step 1 because the frame determines what will later count as evidence, what options will appear legitimate, and what success will mean.
+The result is not a slogan on a whiteboard.
 It is a documented frame that the Decider and everyone involved can examine, challenge, and revise.

 Why problem framing comes before problem solving

 The instinct in any organisation is to solve.
 A problem appears, and the room fills with solutions before anyone has tested whether the problem is the right one.
-I have watched this pattern in boardrooms and project teams across industries and continents.
 The group leaps to options, evaluates them against criteria that feel rigorous, selects the best one, and implements it.
-Six months later the project stalls or fails, and the post-mortem reveals that the problem was defined too narrowly, or simply wrong.
+Six months later the project stalls, and the post-mortem reveals that the problem was defined too narrowly, too late, or simply incorrectly.
+Solving is not deciding, and the two jobs fail differently: a room can solve all day without anyone committing to anything.

 This is not a failure of intelligence or effort.
 It is a structural gap.
-Most decision-making frameworks treat problem definition as a single box in a flowchart, then dedicate eighty per cent of their steps to solution generation and evaluation.
-The ratio is backwards.
-Framing the problem is where the real work is, and where most complex problem solving goes wrong.
+The confusion between problem definition and problem solving lets teams mistake motion for progress.
+Most decision-making frameworks treat problem definition as a small box in a larger flowchart, then devote most of their energy to solution generation and evaluation.
+The ratio is backwards, especially in complex problem solving, where the first description of the problem is often the least reliable one.

-I have often put the following question to clients: "If risk management is the answer, what was your question?"
-The response is usually puzzlement, followed by a slow realisation that they had adopted a methodology without ever defining the problem it was supposed to address.
-They had been solving without framing for years, and it had never occurred to anyone to question it, because the discipline had its own vocabulary, its own conferences, its own professional certifications.
+I have often asked clients: "If risk management is the answer, what was your question?"
+The usual response is a short silence.
+Then someone realises that the organisation adopted a methodology without ever defining the decision it was supposed to improve.
 It looked like rigour.
 It was rigour applied to the wrong question.

 The five steps of problem framing

-These five substeps are what distinguishes a framing discipline from a framing exercise.
-A decision-making process model that collapses all five into "define the problem" is not defining the problem.
-It is hoping the problem defines itself.
+The point is not to make framing elaborate.
+The point is to make it explicit.
+A decision-making process model that collapses all five checks into "define the problem" is not defining the problem.
+It is hoping the problem will define itself, which is a charming policy and a poor discipline.

 What is an example of framing a problem?